Jherson-Aguto/BankingSystem/docs/Path.md

 Every phase intentionally builds upon the previous one so that each new abstraction reinforces concepts already understood instead of replacing them.

-The objective is not simply to complete CSBank, but to develop the engineering mindset required to design, build and maintain production-quality backend systems.
+The objective is not simply to complete CSBank, but to develop the engineering mindset required to design, build, and maintain production-quality backend systems.